mattyyeung/mattyyeung.github.io/front-path-piano.md

 ### Ideas for "Next time" - what would I do differently?

 Waterproofing and UV-proofing took *weeks* longer than I expected.
 Normally everything I design is used indoors!
 If I was willing to spend more I could replace all the pavers with a thinner tile, enabling a new design for under-tile: a water-tight flat 'box' with transparent sides containing load cells, LEDs and maybe microprocessor.
 Seems like a heavy lift to make 17 of those but would likely be no more effort than I spent adhering and sealing everything.
-The compromise would be price these custom boxes and needing to replace all pavers in the yard, even the ones without sensors.
+The compromise would be the price of these custom boxes and needing to replace all pavers in the yard, even the ones without sensors.

 Hard to say whether "one node per 6 steps" was a net benefit over a fully-distributed one-microprocessor-per-step.
-I think it's just grass-is-greener.
 Making the node boxes waterproof and running trunk cabling was more effort than expected, but waterproofing 17 microprocessors and cable entries for those would have also been tough.
-Though at scale, distributed would be the way to go.
+I think it's just grass-is-greener doubt.
+Though at scale, distributed is the way to go.
 Put the load cell amp and an ESP32 in a waterproof housing with a custom PCB instead of wiring.
 Daisychain power and comms in waterproof glands.
 More design work but would be quickly amortized.

 I avoided a custom PCB for the node boxes by finding pre-built modules, but would have been fun.
 I underestimated the time to hand-wire everything together (as usual) so it wouldn't have been too much extra effort to design a PCB to solder all the modules to.